-The Committee re-structured the equity compensation component of the long-term incentive plan to primarily include stock options, in order to align with shareholder value creation without the complexity of setting goals during the multi-year transformation period.
+The Committee re-structured the equity compensation component of the long-term incentive plan to primarily include stock options, in order to align with stockholder value creation without the complexity of setting goals during the multi-year transformation period.
 The Company views options as performance-based because they do not deliver value to the holder without an increase in the stock price.

-Continued use of a short-term incentive (STI) compensation program
+· Continued use of a short-term incentive (STI) compensation program

 Our short-term incentive program is designed to focus our executives on the achievement of annual short-term objectives which we believe will drive the delivery of enhanced stockholder value over the long term.
 At Lifecore, 100% of the annual cash incentive award was based on achieving established targets for revenue and operating income for the business.
-Lifecore met it's revenue and operating income targets and did earn a bonus in fiscal year 2020.
-At Curation Foods and for employees tied to Landec Corporate (including the CEO and CFO), the fiscal year 2020 annual cash incentive award was based on the Company achieving a minimum Adjusted EBITDA level of \$39.9 million until the pool reaches its cap of 150% of the established target bonus levels for all plan participants.
-Although significant progress was made to transform Curation, as the EBITDA targets were not met, no bonuses were paid out to the respective executives consistent with our intent to align executive compensation with shareholders' interests.
+Lifecore met its revenue and operating income targets and did earn a bonus in fiscal year 2020.
+At Curation Foods and for employees tied to Landec Corporate (including the CEO and CFO), the fiscal year 2020 annual cash incentive award was based on the Company achieving a minimum Adjusted EBITDA level of \$39.9 million, and the available bonus pool was capped at 150% of the established target bonus levels for all plan participants.
+Although significant progress was made to transform Curation Foods, as the Adjusted EBITDA targets were not met, no bonuses were paid out to the respective executives consistent with our intent to align executive compensation with stockholders' interests.